 Egnyte for Microsoft Office Desktop will ask you to provide your username and password before you can access your Egnyte files.
 You can also log in with Active Directory, Okta, Onelogin, and other SSO providers supported by Egnyte by clicking Other login options.

 Admins can leverage a unique tool to reduce the load on their mail servers.
 The feature depicted below allows admins to prohibit the sending of attachments from Outlook clients where Egnyte for Microsoft Office Desktop is installed.
-Instead, attached files will automatically be uploaded to Egnyte and converted to file links.
+Instead, the attached files will automatically be uploaded to Egnyte and converted to file links.

 How do Admin Controls Interact with Client Settings?

-It is possible that the link or attachment settings a user applied on their Outlook client could differ from the settings that the user or Admin applied from the Egnyte account.
+It is possible that the link or attachment settings a user applied to their Outlook client could differ from the settings that the user or Admin applied from the Egnyte account.
 In this case, the setting which is more strict will apply.
 Keep these considerations in mind:

 - If an Admin enables the Always Send option from the Configuration page, the Send file attachments via Egnyte option will be grayed-out in the Client Settings.

-- If an Admin sets the Outlook client to send file attachments when file size exceeds 5 MB, the user will be able to specify a lower value (like 1 MB).
+- If an Admin sets the Outlook client to send file attachments when the file size exceeds 5 MB, the user will be able to specify a lower value (like 1 MB).
 Any setting that is more permissive than the admin's defined setting will be overridden by the admin defined setting whenever an email is sent.

 - If an Admin has not enabled a setting for their domain, the client setting will apply.